Read more about interning at HRAC below – or, if you have already decided you’re coming, have a look HERE for more specifics.

 There are no deadlines.
 We accept interns all year round and do not have special preferences with regards to time or season.
 If there are intern places available, HRAC is happy to receive your application.

 The internship at HRAC is considered to be voluntary work and is therefore unpaid.
 Interns at HRAC are given invaluable insight into human rights through interesting cases and by taking on a wide variety of tasks.
 The work will undoubtedly broaden your horizons and open you up to new points of view and passions.
-You should be willing to pay a non-refundable monthly fee of 200 USD on arrival to cover administrative expenditures of the office (not applicable to Ghanaian interns).
+You should be willing to pay a non-refundable monthly fee of 100 USD ( Cedis Equivalent) on arrival to cover administrative expenditures of the office (not applicable to Ghanaian interns).

 There is no specific duration so this largely depends on personal preference.
 However, it is important that the length of your internship guarantees enough time to work on projects and take part in workshops.
 It is only possible to work on interesting tasks and cases if you know about certain work procedures, so plan some time to make yourself familiar to the everyday work in HRAC.